 Fast-forward to now, we think most publishers should be focusing more on building a good and responsive web magazine (good being the keyword, because there many bad web magazines out there.)
 Web magazines are built in HTML can be viewed on any device, and you don’t have to pay out anything to the newsstands when someone subscribes, though admittedly you do lose the visibility you get from a marketplace like the Apple store.

-It benefits your content too.
-Many people read from back to front in print magazines.
-But in a digital magazine, 95% will read front to back.
+That said, if you’re considering building a digital magazine app, there are still some benefits.
+Some people read from back to front in print magazines.
+But in a digital magazine app, 95% will read front to back.
 They’ll see more pages (and ads for that matter).
-Or, they’ll pick an article are start there.
-With an online/web magazine the reading dynamics are similar but different.
+Or, they’ll pick an article and start there.
+With a web magazine, the reading dynamics are similar but different.
 It’s a fascinating thing to master if you’re a magazine editor in the 21st century.
 The web magazine is significantly different, and both are very different from the print magazine.